 Over the years, I’ve used just about every piece of Lexicon hardware there is; they’ve always worked well.
 I also loved the Lexiverb software for Pro Tools TDM, regrettably orphaned during the Pro Tools transition from Nubus to PCI.
 Since then, I simply lost track of what’s current from Lexicon.
 After recently installing the LXP Native Reverb Bundle in my rig, I’m glad to be back.

-The LXP Native Reverb Bundle features four plug-ins: Chamber (LXPChamber), Hall (LXPHall), Plate (LXPPlate) and Room (LXPRoom).
-Authorization is via iLok License for both Mac and PC.
+The LXP Native Reverb Bundle ($399) features four plug-ins: Chamber (LXPChamber), Hall (LXPHall), Plate (LXPPlate) and Room (LXPRoom).
+Authorization is via iLok License, and it is both Mac- and PC-compatible.

-One of the great things about this plugin is you can either go shallow or deep with it.
+One of the great things about this plug-in is you can either go shallow or deep with it.
 I like that it includes an Echoes page, where you can choose from Eko Time Master (percentage); Eko Feedback Master (percentage); L Eko Dly (0.00 to 2.00 seconds); L Eko Feedback; then R Eko Dly and R Eko Feedback.
-Also, you can invert the Eko feedback.
-I do wish it included a tempo map/BPM sync in this section.
-If I could tap tempo directly on the L EKO dly button, that would be cool (note to Lexicon).
+Also, below each Eko Feedback knob is an Inverted button (or Normal), so you can invert the Eko feedback.
+I do wish it included a tempo map/BPM sync in this section—hopefully, that will appear in a future update.

 With the Lexicon Native Reverb Bundle, It’s like having a modern version of an old, trusted friend.
 As mentioned, I truly am glad to be back in the Lexicon camp.